flaviostutz/blast-indexer/README.md

 # blast-indexer

 Blast indexer container.
-Blast is a full text search server on top of Bleeve (http://blevesearch.com).
+Blast is a full text search server on top of Bleve (http://blevesearch.com).

-You can use Blast/Bleeve as a lightweight alternative to Elasticsearch.
+You can use Blast/Bleve as a lightweight alternative to Elasticsearch.

 See more about Blast API and capabilities at https://github.com/mosuka/blast